maybeiamaglitch/mibe-challenge/README.md

 You are required to deliver the analysis using an Rmarkdown.
 You will have to share both the final analysis in PDF and the code that generates that analysis in `.Rmd` format.

-- Report in PDF
+- Report in PDF.
-- Rmarkdown code (.Rmd file)
+- Rmarkdown code (.Rmd file).
+- URL to github page where to find the previous two deliverables.